jupyter/notebook/docs/source/notebook.rst

 .. note::

     As of notebook version 4.1, the user interface allows for multiple cells to be selected.
-The ``quick celltype selector``, found in the menubar, might present inconsistencies when cells of multiple types are selected.
-Also, this inconsistency may prevent the user from changing the types of the selected cells using the ``quick celltype selector``.
-However, the types of cells can still be changed using the ``command palette``,  Cell Type menu, and the keyboard shortcuts.
+The ``quick celltype selector``, found in the menubar, will display a dash ``-`` when multiple cells are selected to indicate that the type of the cells in the selection might not be unique.
+The quick selector can still be used to change the type of the selection and will change the type of all the currently selected cells.

 Structure of a notebook document